Denosumab

 Use with other medicines

-• You should tell your specialist/GP (including your general practitioner, rheumatologist and others) about all medicines you are taking or plan to take.
+• You should tell your rheumatologist/GP about all medicines you are taking or plan to take.
 This includes over the counter or herbal/naturopathic medicines.
 You should also mention your treatment when seeing other health professionals.

-• Denosumab should not be taken with some other osteoporosis medicines such as bisphosphonates like alendronate (Fosamax, Alendro), risedronate (Actonel) and zolendronate (Aclasta) or other treatments such as raloxifene (Evista), strontium (Protos) or teriparatide (Forteo).
+• Denosumab should not be taken with some other osteoporosis medicines such as bisphosphonates like alendronate (Fosamax, Alendro), risedronate (Actonel) and zolendronate (Aclasta) or other treatments such as raloxifene (Evista), romosozumab (Evenity), or teriparatide (Forteo).

-• The risk of side effects from the low doses of aspirin used to prevent heart attack and strokes is not increased when taken with denosumab.
+• The risk of side effects from the low doses of aspirin used to prevent a heart attack or stroke is not increased when taken with denosumab.

 How to store and dispose of denosumab